mozilla/skywriter/docs/embedding/building.html.markdown

     :::js
     {
-        "include_core_test": true,
+        "include_tests": true,
-        "plugins": ["Editor", "CommandLine"]
+        "plugins": ["embedded", "command_line"]
     }

-You'll want the Editor plugin, to be sure.
-Embedded builds will usually use the Embedded plugin, which depends on the Editor plugin.
+You'll want the `embedded` plugin, to be sure.
+This plugin actually does nothing other than include a collection of plugins that are required to make the editor work.
 When you list a plugin in the manifest, the plugin and all of its dependencies will be incorporated into the final build.
-The manifest for the Drop In package, for example, just lists the "Embedded" plugin and that's all it needs.

 ## Manifest Options ##